-Alyssa Harris gets promotion from interim to permanent Rowan health director - Salisbury Post
+Alyssa Harris promoted from interim to permanent Rowan health director - Salisbury Post

-Alyssa Harris gets promotion from interim to permanent Rowan health director
+Alyssa Harris promoted from interim to permanent Rowan health director

-SALISBURY — The Rowan Board of Health named Alyssa Harris the county’s health director during a called meeting on Tuesday night.
+SALISBURY — The Rowan Board of Health named Alyssa Harris the county’s health director during a called meeting Tuesday night.

 “I am honored to have been selected to lead the Rowan County Health Department.
-I am excited for the opportunity to promote

-and protect health in Rowan County as public health enters a renaissance,” Harris said in a news release.
+I am excited for the opportunity to promote and protect health in Rowan County as public health enters a renaissance,” Harris said in a news release.
 “We have a dedicated team of public health professionals who are committed to the citizens of Rowan and have done a fantastic job in response to the pandemic.”

 Harris has been acting as interim health director since Nina Oliver resigned to take a similar position in Carteret County in February.
 The “interim” title can now be removed.